d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

   <img src="../fig/galaxy-fits/fits/_aggregate_framework_vs_mond.svg" alt="Framework versus MOND/RAR sigma-weighted RMS comparison">
 </p>

 **Figure 4.** *Aggregate scatter of framework σ-RMS against MOND/RAR σ-RMS per galaxy.
 Points below the diagonal are galaxies where the framework produces the smaller error-normalized residual.
-File: `AI/Revised/fig/galaxy-fits/fits/_aggregate_framework_vs_mond.svg`.*
+File: [AI/Revised/fig/galaxy-fits/fits/_aggregate_framework_vs_mond.svg](https://github.com/d3x0r/STFRPhysics/tree/master/AI/Revised/fig/galaxy-fits/fits/_aggregate_framework_vs_mond.svg/).*

 The MOND/RAR comparison here is not a head-to-head against MOND with per-galaxy tuning of mass-to-light ratios — the standard procedure in fitted MOND analyses.
-The comparison uses SPARC's published baryonic decomposition with fixed global settings (`mond_mode: fixed_global_reference`), which is the most conservative external prediction MOND makes from publicly available data.
+The comparison uses SPARC's published baryonic decomposition with fixed global settings (`mond_mode: fixed_global_reference`), providing a reproducible external MOND/RAR reference curve rather than a per-galaxy MOND refit.
 A version of this comparison with mass-to-light ratios allowed to vary per galaxy within physical priors would give MOND its best case and would still leave it computing one universal acceleration scale; that variant is a natural extension for follow-up work.
 What this comparison establishes is that, against the conservative external MOND prediction, the framework's fits are tighter on nearly the entire sample, by both magnitude-based and statistical metrics.

 ### 5.5 Hypothesis (iii): uniform applicability

 The same occupancy profile structure, the same velocity-response computation, and the same constraint set (radius ordering and clamping) are used for every galaxy in the sample.
 The `support` parameter is uniform at 0.027 across all 177 galaxies.
-The `eps` softening parameter is 0.021 (the framework default) for 147 galaxies, with 30 galaxies using smaller values (0.001, 0.002, 0.007, or 0.011) when finer inner-detail resolution was needed to capture the rotation-curve structure near the galactic core.
-Smaller `eps` allows the cumulative displacement field to follow the piecewise-linear occupancy profile more closely without the smoothing kernel washing out sharp interior features.
+It enters inside the displacement kernel and therefore changes the normalized displacement-response shape rather than acting as a post-fit velocity multiplier.
+In the present fit set it is not tuned per galaxy.
+The `eps` softening parameter is 0.021 for 168 galaxies.
+Nine galaxies use smaller values to preserve finer inner-gradient structure: seven use `eps = 0.002`, one uses `eps = 0.005`, and one uses `eps = 0.007`.
+As with `support`, `eps` enters inside the displacement integral and changes the kernel smoothing/local resolution rather than merely rescaling the final velocity curve.

 No per-galaxy structural modification of the model is performed; the variation in `eps` is a single-parameter adjustment of numerical-method resolution rather than a structural change.
-The only quantities that vary substantively between galaxies are the seven amplitude and radius parameters of the occupancy profile, $\rho_0 \ldots \rho_4$ and $r_1 \ldots r_5$ (with the structural constraints applied identically), together with the per-galaxy fit amplitudes $A_{\rm fw}$ and $A_N$.
+The only quantities that vary substantively between galaxies are the ten shape parameters of the occupancy profile, $\rho_0 \ldots \rho_4$ and $r_1 \ldots r_5$ (with the structural constraints applied identically), together with the per-galaxy velocity-side amplitudes $A_{\rm fw}$ and $A_N$.
+The `amp` scalar described in §3.2 varies across galaxies as a density-slider range normalization but does not represent an additional model degree of freedom; the kernel `support` scalar is uniform at 0.027 across the sample.

 That the same constrained model produces fits with median 2.09% RMS across galaxies spanning four orders of magnitude in total mass and two orders of magnitude in outermost radius is the test of hypothesis (iii).
 The framework is uniformly applicable across the sample.